openharmony/third_party_python/Doc/library/os.rst

    Return a list containing the names of the entries in the directory given by *path*.
 The list is in arbitrary order, and does not include the special entries ``'.'`` and ``'..'`` even if they are present in the directory.
+   If a file is removed from or added to the directory during the call of this function, whether a name for that file be included is unspecified.

    *path* may be a :term:`path-like object`.
 If *path* is of type ``bytes`` (directly or indirectly through the :class:`PathLike` interface),